 VIA and Gallup both offer assessments for youth: VIA Youth Survey (for ages 10-17...and free!) and Clifton Youth Strengths Explorer (for ages 10-14).
 So if you’re thinking about your kids’ strengths in everyday life, those would be good choices.
 Also, if you're a teacher or parent and want to be able to talk about your own strengths using the same classification as your students or children, the Adult VIA Survey would be good to do (and it's also free!).
-We use VIA in our positive parenting programs, which you can read more about here.

 For Career Development/Employee Selection

 The VIA Institute specifically states that its strengths classification is not recommended for career development (at any age) or employee selection.
 So if that’s what you’re focusing on, the Gallup/CliftonStrengths Assessment (for ages 15+) or the Strengths Profile Assessment (for ages 16+) will be better tools for you.